+•

 Scenario Heat Release Rate (kW)

+Ooomano riout resource rears (mr)

 A 3.3.2 Visibility

 Table 34 below shows the visibility slice files from the simulations.
 The slices have been taken to show the visibility distances in the models from several timesteps throughout the model runtime.
 The slices below demonstrates various stages in fire development and resulting smoke spread for both scenarios, Scenario1 is shown in Table 33 and the Scenario 2 is shown in Table 34.